SCALEFeedback: A Large-Scale Dataset of Synthetic Computer Science Assignments for LLM-generated Educational Feedback Research: Methods

-We retrieved the assignment dataset of all university courses delivered during the first semester of 2021 from the computer science school in a [country blinded] university.
-Within these courses, all assignment descriptions (including rubrics, reading materials and other assignment supplementary materials) and student submissions, where the majority of assignment files were in the .pdf, .txt, .sql, .py, .docx, .ipynb and .rmd file formats, were collected.
-We converted them into .txt files, where tables in these files were transformed carefully to structured words that LLMs can understand.
+Upon the approval by the Monash University Human Research Ethics Committee (application no. 29874), we retrieved the assignment dataset of all university courses delivered during the first semester of 2021 from Faculty of Information Technology of Monash University.
+We confirm that all methods were performed in accordance with the relevant guidelines and regulations.
+Within these courses, we collected all assignment materials, including rubrics, reading materials and other assignment supplementary documents, as well as student submissions.
+The majority of assignment files were provided in the \texttt{.pdf}, \texttt{.txt}, \texttt{.sql}, \texttt{.py}, \texttt{.docx}, \texttt{.ipynb}, and \texttt{.rmd}.
+We converted them into .txt files, where tables in these files were transformed to structured words that LLMs can understand.
 This ensured that all assignment files were understandable for LLMs developed since the release of GPT-3.5.

 We collected 45,126 student submissions in total, where some of them were too long for some LLMs to take as inputs.
 We excluded assignments with more than 7,500 words (10,000 tokens for LLMs) in assignment descriptions and corresponding student submissions in total, so that even old and affordable LLMs like GPT-3.5 (with 16k context window) can take assignments in our dataset as input to generate educational feedback to students.
 We then randomly selected 10,000 student submissions and their corresponding assignment descriptions based, proportionally weighted the selection by the number of submissions per assignment, to reduce cost of LLM-based data synthesis.
 These 10,000 student submissions spanned 155 assignments across 59 university-level computer science courses.